Elidel (Pimecrolimus)

 Important Warnings

-There are important safety considerations and medical conditions to discuss with your doctor before using Elidel.
+There are important considerations to keep in mind before using Elidel.

 Who Should Not Take Elidel